 Faceted search or navigation is related to filters, but the phrases are not interchangeable as the former is a more flexible and efficient solution.
 Faceting means creating a complex structure in which shoppers are presented with a smart, logical interface that makes it easier for them to get to the desired products.

-Making search easier and faster, faceted search also helps enforce purchase decisions and lower site abandonment rates, leading to higher conversion rates and overall profit.
+Making search easier and faster, multi-faceted search also helps enforce purchase decisions and lower site abandonment rates, leading to higher conversion rates and overall profit.

 How faceted search works

-Faceted search offers a chance to use filters in a smart way.
+A faceted search software offers a chance to use filters in a smart way.
 Traditionally, simple filters are used for site-wide searches: to narrow down results to a certain category, brand etc.

 With faceted search, you can actually recommend even more relevant filters to users.